What is Generalised Anxiety Disorder (GAD)?

 In GAD, the anxiety symptoms occur most of the day, persistent, and may not be restricted to any event.

-You may feel some/all the unpleasant mental symptoms such as:
+You may feel some/all the unpleasant psychological symptoms such as:

 - Apprehension